Causal Inference under Interference through Designed Markets: Simulation Details

-We next describe the data generating process for the coverage simulation in Section \ref{sec:covg}.
-The fractional capacities of the schools are $q = [0.25, 0.25, 1.0]$.
+To evaluate finite-sample properties of confidence intervals, we construct a simulation of a schools market, where individuals rank schools according to a random utility model, and the treatment affects a subgroup of students' preferences for a high quality school.
+There are three schools, with fractional capacity of $25\%$, $25\%$ and $100\%$, respectively.
+Only the first two are high quality.
+The outcome is average match-value, where the planner has a higher value for a certain subgroup of students attending a high quality school.
 Schools 1 and 2 are high-quality, with $Q_j = 1$, and capacity constrained, but school 3, which is low quality, with $Q_{j}= 0$, is not.
 The subgroup of interest for the planner is denoted by $C_i \in \{0, 1\}$.
 The match value $V_{ij} = 2$ if $C_{i} = 1$ and $Q_j = 1$, and $V_{ij} = 1$ if $C_{i} =0$ and $Q_j= 1$, otherwise it is 0.
 The covariates $X_i$ that are observed for each individual are 5 standard normal variables, which are $X_{j, i}$ from $j=1 \ldots 5$, and the indicator $C_i$.
 Let $\Phi(\cdot)$ be the standard Normal CDF.
 The subgroup indicator is

 Those with $C_i = 1$ have a lower mean utility for quality in the absence of treatment. $\mu_L = ^{\top}$ and $\mu_H = ^{\top}$.
 The vector of utilities of individual $i$ for the schools $j \in \{1, 2, 3 \}$ is: